-There are two vitamins that can help your body better process the calcium you consume.
+Two vitamins can help your body better process the calcium you consume.
 Vitamin D is necessary to make sure your body’s properly absorbing the calcium you take in.
-And vitamin K2 helps the body produce a protein that diverts calcium to the bones instead of letting it build up in the arteries.
+And vitamin K2 helps the body produce a protein that diverts calcium to the bones.

 You can get vitamin D through sunlight exposure or from milk fortified with vitamin D, while vitamin K2 is found in dairy products, miso, liver, beans and chickpeas.
-But if you don’t want to risk a deficiency, you may want to take supplements for both of these vitamins.
+But if you don’t want to risk inadequate levels, you may want to take supplements for both of these vitamins.
 Vitamin D deficiency is quite common in the US, especially among older adults.

-The recommended amount of vitamin D for adults ages 19 to 70 is 600 IUs per day, while adults older than 70 should get 800 IUs daily.
+The recommended amount of vitamin D for adults aged 19 to 70 is 600 IUs per day, while adults older than 70 are advised to get 800 IUs daily.
 But many experts believe that is barely enough for healthy bones.
-A blood test can check your levels and to correct a deficiency, your doctor will prescribe a high dose to raise your levels for a period of weeks.
-For many, a daily therapeutic dose of 5,000 IU twice weekly of vitamin D3 to boost and maintain your levels adequately.
+A blood test can detect your levels and to correct a deficiency, your doctor will prescribe a high dose to raise your levels for a period of weeks.
+For many, a daily therapeutic dose of 5,000 IU maintains healthy blood levels of vitamin D.

 Heart Attack and Stroke Symptoms — American Heart Association